 Spicy Pakistani Eggplant

-3-4 medium sized eggplants
+- 3-4 medium sized eggplants

-1-2 tbsp coconut oil
+- 1-2 tbsp coconut oil

-10-12 cloves garlic
+- 10-12 cloves garlic

-3 tsp mustard seeds
+- 3 tsp mustard seeds

-3-4 tsp cumin powder
+- 3-4 tsp cumin powder

-1/2 cup chopped green onions (separate the white and green parts)
+- ½ cup chopped green onions (separate the white and green parts)

-1-2 tsp chopped jalapeños (adjust to your spice level and taste)
+- 1-2 tsp chopped jalapeños (adjust to your spice level and taste)

-2 tsp of turmeric powder
+- 2 tsp turmeric powder

-12 curry leaves
+- 12 curry leaves

-put the whole eggplant in the oven to roast on 350 F, until soft, for about 45 minutes.
+- Put the whole eggplant in the oven to roast on 350 F, until soft, for about 45 minutes.

 - Once you can touch them, peel back the skin, it may be soft enough to do with just your hands and not a tool.

-Then in a skillet, put in your coconut oil, and the mustard seeds and let them roast for about 2-3 minutes.
+- Then in a skillet, put in your coconut oil, and the mustard seeds and let them roast for about 2-3 minutes.
 Then add in the garlic, cumin, jalapeños, and use the white part of the green onions and let them sauté for a few minutes.

-Then add the eggplant and the green part of the green onions.
+- Then add the eggplant and the green part of the green onions.
 Then add a little more cumin and turmeric powder.